marlls1989/pulsar/README.md

 - /scripts : contains the genus TCL scripts.
 - /tech : contains the target technology dependent files and the virtual-netlist library of components.

+## ACKNOWLEDGEMENTS
+The development of the Pulsar environment was enabled through the use of several professional tools.
+These were obtained through agreements in the scope of cooperation projects as well as engagement in Institutional University Programs.
+In these contexts we acknowledge the support of Silvaco Inc., Cadence Inc., Synopsys Inc. and Mentor Graphics (Siemens).

 ## REFERENCES
 [1] - SARTORI, M. L. L.; MOREIRA, M. T.; CALAZANS, N. L. V. A Frontend using Traditional EDA Tools for the Pulsar QDI Design Flow.
 In: 26th IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC'20), 2020.
 To be presented.